-Best practice for reducing flaring includes preventing waste gas from being generated, recovering waste gas to sell it and injecting waste gas into oil and gas reservoirs.
+Best practice for reducing flaring includes preventing waste gas from being generated, recovering waste gas to sell and injecting waste gas into depleted oil and gas reservoirs.

-If waste gas cannot be recovered to be sold or injected into gas or oil reservoirs, it may be able to be used for generating electricity.
-As a final option, when flaring cannot be avoided, improving the efficiency of flaring can reduce methane emissions.
+If waste gas cannot be recovered to be sold or injected into gas or oil reservoirs, it may be used for generating electricity.
+As a final option, when flaring cannot be avoided, improving the efficiency of active flares and eliminating/minimizing conditions that lead to unlit flares can reduce methane emissions.
 Flaring and mitigation strategies are summarized in table 1 below.
 Other mitigation strategies that prevent venting of gases (for example, preventing condensation from natural gas from pooling in process lines) may also reduce flaring.
 Further mitigation measures are described in other best-practice guides.